Back to top

 Awards

-The jury is composed of three members of the INRS administration:
+A jury made up of three members of the INRS administration will select the winners.

 Three good reasons to participate